-Keep orthodontic wax and pencil eraser handy.
+Keep orthodontic wax and a pencil eraser handy.
 Here are some tips for handling minor problems:

 - Poking wire or bracket: Roll a piece of wax into a ball and press it onto the part that’s poking you.
 Try to keep the wax dry prior to placing it.
 The wax will come off frequently, so keep a supply with you.

 - Broken wire: Press the wire toward your teeth with a pencil eraser.
 If you are unable to push the wire out of the way, try cutting the part that is sticking out with wire cutters or a large fingernail clipper.